Master equation approach to the stochastic accumulation dynamics of bacterial cell cycle: Discussion

-The discrete-time Langevin dynamics is a phenomenological description of the propagation of division features, such as the birth size or the division size, in cell lineages.
+The inter-generation stochastic dynamics is a phenomenological description of the propagation of division features, such as the birth size or the division size, in cell lineages.
 It is a convenient language to investigate the cell size control mechanism\cite{amir14,you15,marco17}.
-In the current study on the accumulation model, the steady distributions are evaluated and well confirmed by the mother machine experiment data.
-Noting the non-Gaussian distribution of added size, we further predict the non-equilibrium nature of the discrete-time Langevin dynamics and the cell size control mechanism.
+In the current study on the accumulation model, the steady distributions are evaluated and well confirmed by the mother machine experimental data.
+Noting the non-Gaussian distribution of added size, we further predict the non-equilibrium nature of the inter-generation stochastic dynamics and the cell size control mechanism.

 We note in the last that the stochastic cell growth can be also introduced by adding diffusion terms to the continuous master equation (Eq.(\ref{eq_cme})), which leads to a Fokker-Planck (FP) equation.
 The equivalent Langevin dynamics of the FP equation has been investigated by Pirjol {\it et al.} for cell growth\cite{biswas17}.
 Under Kramers-Moyal expansion, the processes defined by the FP equation and the discrete master equation are equivalent to the second order.
 The third moments are different, which affect the skewness of the added size distribution.
 Physical reasoning of the difference comes that the cell size does not shrink during growth following the discrete master equation, while it is possible in that defined by the FP equation with naive diffusion terms.
 The moments of stochastic growth defined by the current model and the Fokker-Planck equation are estimated in \ref{app_moments}.